Category: General (Page 1 of 3)

 Just wanted to say thanks to the three readers (C.Y., S.M., and M.L.) who contributed financially through the PayPal Tip Jar.
 Because of them, The Animation Blog’s back-owed fees have been paid and hosting is now paid up till May 14th.

-If you too would like to contribute, simply click the PayPal Donate button in the sidebar.
-ALL contributions go toward paying the hosting and domain fees.
+If you too would like to contribute, simply click the PayPal Donate button at the bottom of this page.
+All contributions go toward paying the hosting and domain fees.
 Thanks.

 scroogemoneytoss